abhinav7693ngh/Domes.js/README.md

     * **Returns**
         * An Object with two properties.
             * **steps** - Shows number of edges between start and end node.
-            * **nodes** - This is an array which contains all nodes in that path from start to end node both inclusive.
+            * **nodes** - This is an array which contains all nodes in that path from start node to end node both inclusive.

 * **noOfNodes()**
     * **Parameter/s** - None.